The Price Is Right (Australian game show): Garry Meadows era (1973–74)

 The first version of the modern The Price Is Right format first aired in Australia on the 0-10 Network from 1973 to 1974; this version was hosted by Garry Meadows and announcer Keith Livingston.
 At this time, Reg Grundy Organisation was copying many shows from Goodson-Todman Productions in the U.S.; they had a flair for making detailed copies of sets, and The Price Is Right was no exception.
 Grundy staffer Bill Mason went to the United States to research the show in detail.

 The show started in an hour-long daytime slot on 5 February 1973 (a mere five months after the original first aired in the States), and was later given a half-hour, primetime slot on the network (premiering on 30 April 1973).
 This version established a completely different Showcase round.
 In it, the day's two top winners first bid on the price of one showcase in the "Showcase Playoff", played in the style of the short-lived U.S. pricing game Double Bullseye.
 Both players would be given a range to bid within.
 After one player bid, the other player would be told whether to bid higher or lower than the other player's bid.
 The first contestant to bid the correct price then attempted to place the prizes in order from least to most expensive on a pricing board in the Showcase itself, similar to the later U.S. pricing game Eazy az 1 2 3.
-This contestant would become one of the first four contestants on the next show.
+This contestant would become one of the first four contestants on the next show as a "carry-over" contestant.

 First Ian Turpie era (1981–85)

 The Price Is Right later aired on Seven Network from 1981 to 1985 with host Ian Turpie and announcer John Deeks as The New Price Is Right.
-The show introduced a "carry-over" format with returning champions.
+This version featured returning champions, reviving the carry-over contestant format previously used during the Garry Meadows era.
 At first, the format of the show consisted of three pricing games, the Showcase Playoff, and the Showcase for a showcase of seven prizes and the biggest winner competed against the champion in the Showcase Payoff.
 In 1984, a new format replaced the third game with the Showcase Showdown from the American version, with $1.00 earning a bonus prize and the winner facing the champion in the Showcase Playoff.
 Both players alternated bidding within a $100 range and the winner advanced to the Showcase.
 It is not known if there was a limit as to how many times champions could return; any shows where there wasn't a returning champion involved did use a third pricing game.

 During the Turpie era, an exact bid on a prize up for bids won a $50 bonus.